You are reading

 Above: From North Carolina company Parrott Canvas, the Medium Tradesman Tote is $68 and the Large Tradesman Tote is $78; both are made of heavy-duty, 22-ounce cotton duck with Martexin waxed canvas trim and copper rivets.

-Above: The Dandux Coal Bag, made in Maryland by C. R. Daniels, is popular in Japan, but oddly difficult to find in the US.
-For something similar, consider the Bon Heavy Duty Canvas Tote from Bon of Pennsylvania; $68.33 via Amazon.
+Above: The Dandux Coal Bag,$69, made in Tennessee by C. R. Daniels, is popular in Japan.
 Photograph via A Continuous Lean.

 If, like us, you love canvas, see 10 Easy Pieces: Canvas Storage Containers and Trend Alert: 7 Canvas Bins for Books and More.
 And on Gardenista, have a look at 10 Easy Pieces: Canvas Weekend Bags.